 The work of Carl Linnaeus was only the beginning.
 Since Carl's time, many organized minds have added to the classification system.
 As far as we know, all known plants and animals on Earth have been named and classified.
 (However, there are some disagreements among scientists about certain species or sub-species because they don't fit perfectly into this system.)
 As soon as any new plant or animal is discovered, it is compared to all similar organisms so it can be put into a kingdom, phylum, class, order, family and genus.
 Then the discoverer gets to choose a species name for it.
-All these words must be in Latin-- and even have the correct case endings, such as "ius," "ium," "ae," or "ii."
+All these words must be in Latin and must have correct endings, such as "ius," "ium," "ae," or "ii."
 (The ending "ii" means "of."
-So jamesi] would mean "of James.")
+So jamesii would mean "of James.")